 18. Quán Bún Thang Bà Đức

-We went to Quán Bún Thang Bà Đức two years ago.
+We went to Quán Bún Thang Bà Đức a few years ago.
 It was our first secret Hanoi restaurant/cafe experience.
 I remember that day well because we were so confused trying to look for this place!